 The centers had 5-foot-tall depictions of Mickey, Minnie and Goofy, among others, that they’d painted without permission, the Chicago Tribune reported.
 Disney deemed that the characters had to go.
 Meanwhile, its archrival, Universal Studios, swooped in to make a public relations coup out of this Disney controversy.

-Universal had recently opened its first Orlando theme park, so it snatched the spotlight by allowing the daycare centers free use of its Hanna-Barbera characters, like the Flintstones and Scooby-Doo.
-The new murals were revealed to much hoopla, including visits by costumed characters from the Disney rivals.
+Universal had recently opened its first Orlando theme park, so it snatched the spotlight by allowing the day care centers free use of its Hanna-Barbera characters, like the Flintstones and Scooby-Doo.
+The new murals were revealed to much hoopla, including visits by costumed characters from the Disney rival.

 Pictured: Mickey and Minnie Mouse at Disney World